 hypervisors.yml playbook against only the host 10.10.10.23, which would need to have an entry in the inventory.
 (Note that I didn’t specify an inventory file; this is because I typically use

 ansible.cfg to tell Ansible to look in the current directory for the inventory file.)
 The connection to 10.10.10.23 would occur via the SSH bastion host named “bastion.example.com” using the specified private key and specified user account, and would leverage SSH multiplexing to speed up the SSH connections and Ansible transactions occurring over those connections.

 To again remind you why this might be useful, consider the ability to use Ansible as a configuration management tool against cloud instances that are not externally accessible (perhaps they exist inside an OpenStack Neutron tenant network or a private AWS VPC without Internet access).
 In this case, being able to use a bastion host to run Ansible against such hosts prevents you from needing to burn public/floating IP addresses or exposing hosts to external traffic when it really isn’t absolutely necessary.

-This article has information on setting up Ansible Tower for agent forwarding and the use of an SSH bastion host.
+This article has information on setting up Ansible Tower for the use of an SSH bastion host.
 Also, this GitHub gist has much of the same information as this article, so you may find it helpful in combination with this article or others.

 If you have any questions or want more information, hit me up on Twitter and I’ll do my best to help you out.